samshaiza/data-structures-algorithms/Algorithms/Search/Binary Search.md

     return 0;
 ```

-We can do this recursively until either there is no more entries to halve, or we found our value.
+We could also recursively divide the data set until either the target value is found or there are no more entries to halve.

 ## Implementation